seenelm/train-mobile/README.md

-Advanced Setup and Run Instructions
+🚀 Advanced Setup and Run Instructions

+Welcome to the project!
+Follow the steps below to get started. 🎉

 Prerequisites
 Before starting, ensure the following dependencies are installed on your system: